continuing to purge

 I find this organization of life’s pursuits and categories incredibly soothing.
 Everything fits.
 It’s all about the balance.

-2 Responses to “continuing to purge”
+2 thoughts on “continuing to purge”

-1. Dylan
+1. Dylan says:

 reading “self improvement” books is nothing to be embarrassed about. it shows a sense of self awareness and the desire to improve and grow. i am absolutely down with these types of books too, and they have proved very useful in organizing my life, getting into the right types of relationships, seeing my goals materialize.